 Under GASB Statement No. 54, Fund Balance Reporting and Governmental Fund Type Definitions, the balance sheets of governmental funds classify fund balances based primarily on the extent to which the City is bound to honor constraints on the specific purposes for which those funds can be spent.
-The Fund only has restricted fund balance at June 30, 2013.
+The Fund only has restricted fund balance at June 30, 2014.
 Restricted fund balances are amounts when constraints placed on use of resources are either: (1) externally imposed by creditors (such as through debt covenants), grantors, contributors, or laws or regulations of other governments; or (2) imposed by law through constitutional provisions or enabling legislation.
-The City will spend the most restricted dollars in accordance with restrictions imposed before less restricted in the following order: (a) committed and (b) assigned.